imbrish/letsencrypt/README.md

     password: secret
 ```

+## Usage

-Then certificates can be issued/renewed by running script manually.
+Certificates can be issued/renewed by running script manually.

-We can make the script executable
+First make the script executable:

 ```
 chmod +x bin/letsencrypt
 ```

-And then run it directly
+And then run it directly:

 ```
 bin/letsencrypt
 ```

-Or just run it using php
+Or just run it using php:

 ```
 php bin/letsencrypt